A utility function to visualize BrahMap linear operators using matplotlib.

 operator: LinearOperator,

-"""A utility function to visualize BrahMap linear operators.
-Make sure that `matplotlib` is installed if you want to use it.
+Make sure that `matplotlib` is installed to use this function.

 !!!
 Warning